MiamiOH-CSE274/Portfolio/README.md

 One could theoretically store the words themselves in a Binary Search Tree using the characters in words as the key.
 Aardvark < Abash < Accelerate
 If one can keep the tree balanced (which is its own separate juggling act in terms of time), the times for add() keyExists() and find() become O(lg(n)) time, but if a near perfectly balanced tree is impossible to achieve, then the times all average toward O(n) time.
-Given the distribution of words in the English dictionary, perfect balance is not obviously (to me anyway) possible, but one could get close.
+Given the distribution of words in the English dictionary, perfect balance is not obviously possible(to me anyway, and n becomes much larger than the average s in hashing), but one could get close.
 There's no reason to store rank in anything except an array due to constant access time and simple storage, but nevertheless, one could use a DLList to do it.
-Adding more and more word as well as ranks would make the structure steadily more expensive and time consuming, even though swaps would essentially still be O(1) time.
+Adding more and more words as well as ranks would make the structure steadily more expensive and time consuming, even though swaps would essentially still be O(1) time.
+I still overall believe using a hashtable with double hashing and secondary array is the most elegant solution.